-- A Dubai Silicon Oasis company is suitable for investors conducting business in the following areas: i) information technology ii) telecommunications equipment iii) electronics and computer hardware iv) software development and solutions v) consultancy and business development vi) electrical appliances and equipment vii) engineering related to technology viii) logistics ix) IT security x) talent development and recruitment’
+- A Dubai Silicon Oasis company is suitable for investors conducting business in the following areas: i) information technology; ii) telecommunications equipment; iii) electronics and computer hardware; iv) software development and solutions; v) consultancy and business development; vi) electrical appliances and equipment; vii) engineering related to technology; viii) logistics ix) IT security and x) talent development and recruitment;

-- Any entity wishing to perform a (commercial) activity within DSOA is required to establish its legal presence in DSOA and obtain a valid license for such an activity.
-There are three licences: i) service licence ii) industrial licence iii) trade licence;
+- Any entity wishing to perform an (commercial) activity within DSOA is required to establish its legal presence in Dubai Silicon Oasis Authority and obtain a valid license for such an activity.
+There are three licences: i) service licence; ii) industrial licence and iii) trade licence.

 Dubai Media City

 - International entrepreneurs running niche media businesses often choose Dubai Media City, a jurisdiction that has evolved into a recognised regional media hub.
-This can suit investors looking to set up a presence in the UAE to conduct i) publishing ii) broadcasting iii) film production iv) media and marketing services v) music & entertainment vi) advertising agencies vi) new media vii) media consultancy;
+This can suit investors looking to set up a presence in the UAE to conduct i) publishing; ii) broadcasting; iii) film production; iv) media and marketing services; v) music & entertainment; vi) advertising agencies; vi) new media and vii) media consultancy;

 - Dubai Media City has some of the lowest registration fees of any free trade zones in Dubai.
 For example, the one-off registration fee (payable to Dubai Media City Authority) is DHS 3,500;

-- A potential drawback of the Dubai Media City could be the relatively high capital requirement and annual licence fee.
+- A potential drawback of the Dubai Media City could be the relatively high annual licence fee.

 Dubai Media Production Zone

-- International business people active in the graphic art, publishing, and packaging industries have the option to register a company in the Dubai International Media Production Zone (IMPZ) to fulfill their international business objectives;
+- International businesspeople active in the graphic art, publishing, and packaging industries have the option to register a company in the Dubai International Media Production Zone (IMPZ) to fulfil their international business objectives;

-- The Dubai International Media Production Zone can be a cost effective alternative to Dubai Media City, with lower registration fees.
+- The Dubai Intl.
+Media and Production Zone can be a cost-effective alternative to Dubai Media City, with lower registration fees.